Barbara Hutton: Final years and death

-The death of her only son Lance Reventlow in an air crash in 1972 sent Hutton into a state of despair.
+The death of her only son Lance Reventlow in a plane crash in 1972 sent Hutton into a state of despair.
 By this time, her fortune had diminished, due to her extreme generosity, including donating Winfield House to the United States government as a residence for its UK ambassador.
 Alleged questionable deals by her longtime lawyer, Graham Mattison, also ate away at her fortune.
 Eventually she began liquidating assets in order to raise funds to live, yet continued to spend money on strangers willing to pay a little attention to her.
 She spent her final years in Los Angeles, living at the Beverly Wilshire Hotel, where she died from a heart attack in May 1979, aged 66.
-One biographer wrote that, at her death, $3,500 was all that remained of her fortune, but some who actually knew her said that was not the case.
+One biographer wrote that, at her death, $3,500 was all that remained of her fortune, but some close to her said that was not the case.
 She was interred in the Woolworth family mausoleum at Woodlawn Cemetery in The Bronx, New York.